Infineon/mtb-example-pmg1-8-bit-saradc-basic/README.md

 <img src = "images/firmware-flowchart.png" width = "300"/>

 ### Compile-time configurations

-The EZ-PD&trade; PMG1 MCU 8-bit SAR ADC basic application functionality can be customized through the compile-time parameters that can be turned ON/OFF through the *main.c* file.
+The EZ-PD&trade; PMG1 MCU 8-bit SAR ADC basic application functionality can be customized through the compile-time parameters that can be turned ON or OFF through the *main.c* file.

  Macro name          | Description                           | Allowed values :------------------ | :------------------------------------ | :-------------